dotnet/corefx/Documentation/project-docs/developer-guide.md

 If the test project does not set the property `TestRuntime` to `true` and you want to collect code coverage that includes types in System.Private.CoreLib.dll, you'll need to follow the above steps, then

 `dotnet msbuild /t:rebuildandtest /p:Coverage=true /p:CodeCoverageAssemblies="System.Private.CoreLib"`

-In order to facilitate coverage tools that perform IL rewrite a dedicated shared framework directory is created by default for coverage runs.
-This shared runtime is copied from the default shared test runtime (the one with version 9.9.9, e.g.: `\corefx\bin\testhost\netcoreapp-Windows_NT-Debug-x64\shared\Microsoft.NETCore.App\9.9.9`).
-This behavior can be overridden by adding `/p:UseCoverageDedicatedRuntime=false` to the build command used to capture code coverage, which will cause the coverage run to use the same shared runtime as a test run using the native image of System.Private.CoreLib.dll, causing loss of source coverage information for it.